Dr. Karen Aucoin, Department Head

 General education courses in the mathematical sciences are offered to meet the needs of students who do their major work in other departments of the University.

 Students majoring in the mathematical sciences receive preparation for work in business, education, and industry, as well as undergraduate prerequisites for work on advanced degrees.

 Students in the Department of Mathematical Sciences must earn a grade of C or better in all MATH and STAT courses and meet all graduation requirements listed in the Degree and Graduation Requirements section of the Academic Regulations page.
 In addition, credit for courses taken at other universities (regardless of subject area) with a grade lower than C cannot be applied toward a mathematical sciences degree.
 A student concentrating in mathematics education or physics education must also meet all requirements for admission and progression through the teacher education program, student teaching, and graduation as stated on the Teacher Education Preparation Portals page.

 Each student is also required to complete a capstone experience which includes taking a departmental test in the major area.

 Tests in mathematics are given to place students in the proper mathematics sequence.
 These tests may not be retaken for placement or credit.

-The Department of Mathematical Sciences offers a program leading to the Master of Science degree in mathematical sciences.
+The Department of Mathematical Sciences offers a program leading to the Master of Science in Mathematical Sciences.
 The student may choose a concentration in computer science, mathematics, or statistics.
-Additional information about graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.
+Additional information and curricula are available on the program pages below.

 ProgramsBachelor of Science